RRethy/ahocorasick/README.md

 # Biblio

-:zap: Lightning fast implementation of the Aho-Corasick string matching algorithm using a Double Array Trie and a unique construction algorithm to construct the double array trie, fail function, and output function all at once without the need of creating an explicit linked-list trie.
-Since all work is done with `byte`s, full Unicode support is an intended side-effect.
+:zap: Lightning fast implementation of the Aho-Corasick string matching algorithm using a Double Array Trie.
+All characters from all languages are supported since matching is done on a byte level.

 ## Usage